 The gate valve model includes a Gate Equilibrium Model that is used to identify the contact mode by determining the stem forces acting on the gate such that all applied forces and moments balance.
 Two key contributors to the force and moment balances are the flow-induced forces and moments and the contact and sliding friction forces associated with the gate-to-seat and/or gate to rail reaction points.
 The magnitude and the line-of-action of the flow-induced force acting along the pipe axis are due to the pressure impinging on the gate.
 The region of high differential pressure on the gate generally aligns with the portion of the gate visible through the seat bore when down the pipe axis (see Figure 6).
 An example of the equilibrium model (which uses the flow-induced force and moment from the pressure field in Figure 6) and underlying free-body diagram is shown in Figure 7.

 In order to ensure the resulting methodology was sound, test data was required to validate the complex kinematics and friction algorithms and show they were properly developed and integrated into a calculation routine.
 Testing gate valves under HELB conditions posed a significant financial burden to the nuclear power industry.
 To curtail the cost of performing a large matrix of gate valve tests, the nuclear industry approached KEI seeking alternative test methods.
-Since a significant cost component was due to operating the large energy source required to produce high flow rates, KEI recognized that significant cost savings could be achieved if a fixture could be used to apply the required forces to the gate that would accurately simulate the flow-induced forces and moment present during flow testing.
+Since a significant cost component was due to operating the large energy source required to produce high flow rates, KEI recognized that significant cost savings could be achieved if a fixture could be used to apply the required forces to the gate that would accurately simulate the tipped-mode flow-induced forces and moment present during flow testing (see Figures 3 to 7).
 To achieve this goal, KEI designed the Valve Design and Effects Test Fixture shown as Figure 8.
 The fixture uses two servo-controlled hydraulic cylinders to apply a pair of position-dependent forces to the gate that produce the same total force (in the pipe axis direction) and moment as a flowing fluid under the desired pressure and flow rate conditions.
 The fixture was designed so that a parametric study including different gate and seat sizes, rail-to-slot clearances, materials pairs, and operating temperatures could be performed.
 The fixture was used to develop an extensive library of data that was used to validate the gate valve model.

-As part of the integration of the high flow gate model in KVAP, KEI developed other enhanced tools to help visualize the gate contact modes through the progression of valve operation.
+KEI developed other enhanced tools to help visualize the gate contact modes through the progression of valve operation.

 KEI performed an ANSYS simulation that shows the transition from fully tipped on the rail through fully tipped on the seat and finally flat on the seat.
 The ANSYS animation can be viewed here: